ajitchahal/talks/prometheus-intro/PITCHME.md

 Sayan: nice features, Prometheus was suffering from performance problems...
 Did the community take care of this in version2.0?
 ---
 ### Prometheus2 Features
-- New Time Series Database (Can persist 1,000,000+ samples/core/sec to disk)
+- New time series database (can persist 1,000,000+ samples/core/sec to disk)
-- Optimized Scraping
+- Optimized scraping
-- Prometheus Rules in standard yaml, instead of proprietary DSL
+- Prometheus rules in standard yaml, instead of proprietary DSL
 +++
 ![Image](prometheus-intro/assets/Prom_Bench_1.png)
 +++